nigels-code/burger-builder/README.md

 I wrote this while following Maximilian Schwarzmuller's "React - The Complete Guide" course.

-A web application for configuring and ordering a hamburger.

-Technologies used: React, Firebase (Realtime Database), Javascript, HTML, CSS.
+A Single Page Application developed with React, Redux, Firebase (Realtime Database), Javascript, HTML, CSS.

 I have connected this repo to Netlify.
 Open <https://burgerbuilderxx.netlify.app/> to see the project in production.